 Lists of adopted stars

 Find an adopted star by clicking its constellation name below.
-The stars are listed with its brightness category and the name of the person who has adopted the star.
+The stars are listed with their brightness category and the name of the person who has adopted the star.

 It is possible that there are names that were not added to this list: we lost many of our records and backup disks, particularly from before 2002, in the fires of January 2003.
 If you adopted a star years ago, please check that it is still there and let us know if it is among the missing so that we can update the list.